ScienceOctopus/octopus-website/content/about.md

 ## Octopus will incorporate existing tools:

 Octopus may sound an overly ambitious project, but we are not planning to reinvent the wheel unnecessarily.
 There are many [recent innovations](https://101innovations.wordpress.com/) in scholarly communication.
 Which of these could help realise the Octopus vision?
 Are there others out there that we haven't considered?
 Let us know!
+Please email alex.freeman@maths.cam.ac.uk

 ### Essential attributes:
 * Application Programming Interfaces